rishabhagarwal880/ros-docker-ubuntu/README.md

 To run the docker container use the following command ''sudo ./run.sh $IMAGE_NAME''.
 Once the image runs you will by default go to the docker.

 ## Some key points
 Make sure the X11-xserver-utils is installed in your system.
 To allow rosx running you need to allow xhost to receive from all the users by typing xhost + in the host terminal.
+Type ifconfig in the terminal and look for the ip-address assigned to docker.
+Add this IP on the xhost list by following command "xhost + <docker-ipaddress>".
+Since we are running docker as root we need to include root in xhost list by following command "xhost local:root"